 First Friday is a FREE self-guided tour of artists’ studios and creative businesses in the NoBo Art District.
-Meet painters, sculptors, photographers, designers and other artists along your stroll through the area.
-Featuring live music, demos and special activities in many locations.
+Meet painters, sculptors, photographers, designers, and other artists along your stroll through the area.
+Featuring live music, demos, and special activities in many locations.
 Located along Broadway from Pine Street to Highway 36.
 Follow the colorful flags to find surprises around every corner.
-First Friday runs from 6:00 to 9:00 pm on the first Friday of the month.
-Please note that many locations have other opening and closing times, see the map or list to check exact times.
+First Friday runs from 6:00 to 9:00 PM on the first Friday of the month.
+Please note that many locations have other opening and closing times, see the map or list to check the exact times.
 Details at NoBoArtDistrict.org.

 CU Art Museum

 The University of Colorado Art Museum provides a forum for exchanging ideas, inspiring collaboration and fueling imagination through art.
 The museum’s growing collection and diverse exhibitions and public programs promote, inspire and generate interdisciplinary scholarship and cultural expression.
 CU Art Museum is free and open to the public.

 Canyon Gallery at the Boulder Public Library

 The exhibition series in the Canyon Gallery is where ideas meet action.
 The gallery is a place where people can experiment with new ways of sharing community-driven topics.
 Projects presented here merge visual display with conversation and civic-related content.
 Check out the Canyon Gallery’s current exhibitions and previous exhibitions.